-Every day more people start pin trading.
-Pin Trading became more popular at Disneyland during the Diamond Celebration.
+Every day more people start pin trading at Disney.
+Pin Trading became more popular because of the Disneyland Diamond Celebration.
 Pin Trading can be a lot of fun.
-You can make many friends.
+You can make friends too.
+Disney Pin Trading can be a wonderful hobby.

 This is the reason I got out of pin trading.
 The indifference to the fakes by some and the willingness to buy them from others.